 Supported browsers include the latest versions of: Chrome, Safari, Edge, Firefox, and Opera.
 Note: Internet Explorer is not supported.

-Initially, Risk Manager will work a number of AWS services (EC2, VPC, IAM, S3, etc…) with plans to rapidly expand service coverage during and after the beta release.
+Risk Manager works with a number of AWS services (EC2, VPC, IAM, S3, etc…) with plans to rapidly expand service coverage.
 If you have questions about specific services you can reach out to us at email@example.com.